Cambridge For Beginners webinar

 Christ's College does not have fixed quotas of places for different subjects and the exact numbers admitted in any one year will depend upon the strengths of the fields of applicants in various subjects.
 However, the College's aim is to admit around 4 - 6 students each year in Classics.

-We define the terms of each offer individually, but our typical offer for Classics is
+We define the terms of each offer individually, but our minimum offer for Classics is

 You need to be academically ambitious, as the majority of students arrive with higher grades than are required.